ShaunCurtis/Blazor.ExploreRendering/Documents/Going-For-Broke.md

 2. **ASSR** - Active Server Side Rendering.
 Blazor Server.
 3. **CSR** - Client Side Rendering.
 Blazor WASM/Web Assembly.

-I'll use the acronyms through the rest of this article.
+I'll use these acronyms throughout the rest of this article.

 ## Create a Solution

-Create a solution using the *Blazor Web Project* with those settings.
+Create a solution using the *Blazor Web Project* with the *AutoInteractive* and *Per Page/Component* options.

 You get two projects: